DanTheServerMan/ansible/linux-roles/docker-nginx-fileserver/README.md

 An example nginx.conf does exist in templates/ that serves the purpose of the file server, accessible via host:8080

 The default directory exposed via the webserver has a root directory of /docker/nginx/files/.
-The root directory of /docker/ can be changed via the docker_container_directory variable.
+The root directory of /docker/ can be changed via the docker_container_data_directory variable.

 Requirements
 ------------